If you’re buying exchange traded instruments, the price you buy at depends on which type of order is placed:

 At best order – in exceptional circumstances, transactions over the phone (and paper) will only be processed on an at best price available at the time of execution.
+This type of order is also available online when the markets are closed or a quote cannot be provided for either a market-related or technical reason.
 This means we send your request to the market for a set quantity of shares or for a set amount of money.
 We’ll then attempt to fill that order at the best price available from numerous different market makers.
 In addition, transactions for regular savings and dividend reinvestments are combined with other customers’ orders (known as aggregated transactions) and are placed at certain times of day, at the best price then available at the time of execution.

 How quickly will my share orders be executed?